php-censor/php-censor/docs/en/configuring_project.md

 Build Stages
 ------------

-As mentioned earlier, PHP Censor is powered by plugins, there are several phases in which plugins can be run:
+The build goes through some stages.
+During each stage some plugins can be executed.

-* `setup` - This phase is designed to initialise the build procedure.
+* `setup` - The stage of setting up the build (creating test database, setting dependencies, etc.).

-* `test` - The tests that should be run during the build.
-Plugins run during this phase will contribute to the success or failure of the build.
+* `test` - The stage of testing.
+Runs after the setup stage if the setup was successful.
+In this stage all the main plugins and statistical code analyzers are executed.

+The completion of a separate plugin with errors does not always mean the failure of the entire stage, because you can use allow_failures option.
+This option allows to ignore the failures of a certain plugin in the building stage.
+(E. g.: allow_failures: true).
+Also it is possible to limit the number of the allowable failures and warninngs using allowed_errors and allowed_warnings options (E. g.: allowed_warnings: 2).
+The value -1 means an ulimited number.
+These options are not available for all plugins.
+The details can be found in [the documentation for a specific plugin] (README.md).

 * `deploy` - The deploy that should be run after the build.
 Plugins run during this phase will contribute to the success or failure of the build.